michaelshmitty/pbm-js/README.md

 ## Contributing

 This software is currently in alpha version.
 Bug reports and pull requests welcome.
+If you find an IFF PBM file that cannot be parsed by this library, please send it to me if licensing / copyright permits you to share it.